ramin-ali-marandi-ghoddousi/SCAMPR/README.md

 ![image](https://user-images.githubusercontent.com/64667688/154147059-49c96f2a-ba9c-44aa-b73d-7608e8d1bba9.png)<br><br><br>

-## 3. Quantification of Gene Expression in ImageJ
+## 4. Quantification of Gene Expression in ImageJ

 In this step, a key file will be generated to help calculate the expression of each gene in each cellular ROI.
 Gene expression is calculated as an area-fraction (the percent of a cellular ROI that contains fluorescent signal).
 These expression values can be used as-is during the data visualization and analyses in Step 4, or can be converted into a value representing the number of pixels or ums that are positive for a fluorescent signal.
 This conversion will take place in the R scripts used for visualization and analysis.

 #### Required Data

-1. Registered TIFF microscopy files (from Step 1).
+1. Flattened TIFF image files (from Step 1 or 2).
-2. ROIs for each TIFF microscopy file (from Step 2).
+2. ROIs for each TIFF image file (from Step 3).
 3. CSV Key file.
     - To generate this key, run the _SCAMPR_FilenamesCSV.R_ script to generate a Key template in CSV format.
 Fill in the template by opening each TIFF file in ImageJ and noting:
     1. The ideal Rolling-ball-radius: _Process > Subtract_ Background.
 Hit Okay.